Two UGA advocacy teams advance to international/national competitions

 Georgia Law's BLSA also had a team finish in the quarterfinals at a regional round of the Frederick Douglass Moot Court Competition.
 The team was composed of second-year law students Tia L. Daniels and Elizabeth R. Givens.

 Office of Communications and Public Relations, "Two UGA advocacy teams advance to international/national competitions" (2009).
 Press Releases.
-Paper 426.
+426.